CPJPRINCE/opex_manifest_generator/README.md

 ### Input Hashes

-If you use the column headers `Hash` and `Algorithm` with hash data, when using the `-fx` option in combination with `-i`, the program will read the hashes from the spreadsheet instead of generating them.
+~~If you use the column headers `Hash` and `Algorithm` with hash data, when using the `-fx` option in combination with `-i`, the program will read the hashes from the spreadsheet instead of generating them.~~ *Replaced in v1.3.8*

+Using the columns header `Hash:{alg}` with hash data in the cell in conjunction with `-fx` and `-i` options the program will read the hashes from the spreadsheet.
+This allows for multiple Hashes to be added.

 ![Hash Screenshot](assets/Hash%20Headers.png)